 Real Life Example

-A few days later I found out that on the same Wednesday night I told him I was done, the guy I cut off was at my local bar making out with a woman who was once on an early 2000s reality TV show.
-(I shit you not—couldn’t make this up if I tried.)
+Then, and I promise you I could not make this up if I tried, a few days later I found out that on the same Wednesday night I told him I was done, the guy I cut off was at my local bar making out with a woman who was once on an early 2000s reality TV show.

 On the other hand, if I wasn’t already on the fence and still had interest in exploring where the relationship could go, I would have said, “Hey, I love hearing from you everyday, will you text me more like you did before?
 Just once to let me know how your day went will make me really happy.”
 And I would have let it play out.